-Table 13.1, "parted commands" contains a list of commonly used parted commands.
+Table 12.1, "parted commands" contains a list of commonly used parted commands.
 The sections that follow explain some of these commands and arguments in more detail.

-Table 13.1. parted commands
+Table 12.1. parted commands

+Description

+Perform a simple check of the file system

+Copy file system from one partition to another; from and to are the minor numbers of the partitions

+Display list of available commands

+Create a disk label for the partition table

+Create a file system of type file-system-type

+Make a partition without creating a new file system

+Make a partition and create the specified file system

+Move the partition

+Name the partition for Mac and PC98 disklabels only

+Display the partition table

+Quit parted

-Command Description check minor-num Perform a simple check of the file system cp from to Copy file system from one partition to another; from and to are the minor numbers of the partitions help Display list of available commands mklabel label Create a disk label for the partition table mkfs minor-num file-system-type Create a file system of type file-system-type mkpart part-type fs-type start-mb end- mb Make a partition without creating a new file system mkpartfs part-type fs-type start-mb end-mb Make a partition and create the specified file system move minor-num start-mb end-mb Move the partition name minor-num name Name the partition for Mac and PC98 disklabels only print Display the partition table quit Quit parted rescue start-mb end-mb Rescue a lost partition from start-mb to end-mb resize minor-num start-mb end-mb Resize the partition from start-mb to end-mb rm minor-num Remove the partition select device Select a different device to configure set minor-num flag state Set the flag on a partition; state is either on or off toggle [NUMBER [FLAG] Toggle the state of FLAG on partition NUMBER unit UNIT Set the default unit to UNIT
+Command Description rescue start-mb end-mb Rescue a lost partition from start-mb to end-mb resize minor-num start-mb end-mb Resize the partition from start-mb to end-mb rm minor-num Remove the partition select device Select a different device to configure set minor-num flag state Set the flag on a partition; state is either on or off toggle [NUMBER [FLAG] Toggle the state of FLAG on partition NUMBER unit UNIT Set the default unit to UNIT

-13.1.
+12.1.
 Viewing the Partition Table